Michael Rapaport: Career

 In 1989, Rapaport moved to Los Angeles, California when he was 19 years old to try to become a stand-up comic.
 Rapaport's stepfather, comic Mark Lonow, who owned The Improv with Budd Friedman, helped him get into the stand-up world.
 He did that for three years.

 His big break in acting was on the TV series China Beach.

 Rapaport had a recurring role in My Name Is Earl as Frank, a convict Earl reunites with in prison.
-He played one of the main characters in the season four of Prison Break as Homeland Security Agent Don Self.
+He played Homeland Security Agent Don Self in the fourth season of Prison Break.

 In October 2008, Rapaport announced that he was directing a documentary about hip hop act A Tribe Called Quest.
 The film, Beats, Rhymes & Life: The Travels of A Tribe Called Quest, was released in 2011 and received mostly positive reviews.

-Rapaport guest starred in the fifth season of the FX series Justified as villain Daryl Crowe Jr, kingpin of the Crowe family.
+Rapaport guest starred in the fifth season of the FX series Justified as villain Daryl Crowe Jr.

 On February 12, 2010, Rapaport participated in the NBA All-Star Weekend's Celebrity Game and was named the MVP because of his defense on football player Terrell Owens, the MVP of the last two Celebrity Games, despite scoring just four points and having only a single rebound.

 On April 17, 2014, an ESPN 30 for 30 film he directed premiered at the Tribeca Film Festival.
-The film was about the 1970s championship-winning New York Knicks led by Earl Monroe, Walt Frazier, and Willis Reed.
+The film, When the Garden Was Eden, was about the 1970s championship-winning New York Knicks led by Earl Monroe, Walt Frazier, and Willis Reed.

-Rapaport is a frequent guest on The Howard Stern Show on Sirius XM, and participates in the show staff's fantasy football league.

-Rapaport hosts the I Am Rapaport Stereo Podcast on the CBS Local radio network with childhood friend Gerald Moody.
+Rapaport hosts the I Am Rapaport Stereo Podcast with childhood friend Gerald Moody.

-Other podcasts that Rapaport has appeared on include The Monday Morning Podcast with Bill Burr, Mailtime and Pardon My Take by Barstool Sports, The Adam Carolla Show, The Fighter and the Kid, Unqualified, The Bill Simmons Podcast and its predecessor, The BS Report; The Chive Podcast, WTF with Marc Maron, His & Hers Podcast, Cari Champion's Podcast, The Joey Boots Show, The Dirty Sports Podcast and more.

 On June 19, 2017, Rapaport announced on Twitter that he would be joining the sports satire website Barstool Sports where he would be a correspondent for the podcast Pardon My Take.
 On February 18, 2018, Rapaport was fired from Barstool Sports after making a rude comment toward their fan base.

 Rapaport is a reporter for Fox Sports, covering the Big3 basketball league formed by Ice Cube.
-He is the narrator of the WWE 365 series on WWE Network.

 In 2023, Rapaport competed in season ten of The Masked Singer as the wild card contestant "Pickle".
 A running gag is that he would bump into Nick Cannon.
 Rapaport was eliminated on "2000s Night".

+In 2026, Rapaport became a contestant on the reality TV show The Traitors.
+His comment toward fellow season 4 contestant Colton Underwood drew criticism as homophobic.